jameschapman19/cca_zoo/docs/joss/paper.md

 containing implementations of ridge regularised and kernelized multi-view CCA.
 They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application to new datadets or development.

-`cca-zoo` extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
+Standard implementations of these state-of-the-art models help as benchmarks for methods development as well as easy application to new datasets.`cca-zoo` extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, we also have tried to make it as simple as possible to access the learnt model weights to perform further analysis in the feature space.
-Furthermore, `cca-zoo` contains modular implementations of deep CCA and its multiview variants.
+Furthermore, `cca-zoo` contains modular implementations of deep CCA and its multiview variants which allow the user to focus on architecture tuning.
 Finally, `cca-zoo` adds generative models including variational [@wang2007variational] and deep variational CCA [@wang2016deep] as well as higher order canonical correlation analysis with tensor [@kim2007tensor] and deep tensor CCA [@wong2021deep].
-Standard implementations of these models help as benchmarks for methods development as well as easy application to new datasets.

 # Implementation

 `cca-zoo` models are built in a similar way to those in `scikit-learn`.
 The user first instantiates a model object and its relevant hyperparameters.
 Next they call the model's fit() method.
 After fitting, the model object contains its relevant parameters such as weights or dual coefficients (for kernel methods) which can be accessed for further analysis.
-For iterative models, the model may also contain information about the convergence of the objective function.
+For models fit with iterative algorithms, the model may also contain information about the convergence of the objective function.
 After the model has been fit, its transform() method can be used to project views into latent variables and score() can be used to measure the canonical correlations.

 Due to the size of the PyTorch and NumPyro packages used respectively in the deep and probabilistic models, these models are only installed when the optional [deep] and [probabilistic] are passed during pip install.
 The complete list of